-This Halloween, we thought we’d share the six spookiest and most haunted properties to visit in and around London.
-Read on for our countdown.
+We thought this Halloween we’d share the six spookiest and most haunted properties to visit in and around London.
+Read on for our countdown, if you dare!

 6. Sutton House

-Located in Hackney, this Tudor house was constructed in 1535 by an advisor of Henry VIII called Ralph Sadlier.
-It had then become the home to various people before it was abandoned and taken over by several ghosts.
+Located in Hackney, this Tudor house was constructed in 1535 by Henry VIII’s advisor called Ralph Sadlier.
+It had become the home to various people before it was abandoned and taken over by several ghosts.

 But why is this property haunted?

 The property was renovated in the 1990s and is now open for visitors.
 During the old building’s restorations, a student claimed he saw the ghost known as ‘White Lady.’
 The student had supposedly woken up to see her floating over him in a dress of blue.

 Legend also says that you can hear dogs barking through the night – dogs that belong to a John Machell, who lived in the house for eight years in the 1550s.

 But that’s not all that is spooky…

 If you bring dogs into this property, dogs become stiff, and all their attention is turned to the staircase.
 What could be there, we wonder?